 Tumors, memory issues, seizures, heart disease – we can look for these and the causes of these using a special imaging scan called positron emission tomography (PET).

-This test makes images that show activity in body tissues.
-A substance that gives off a tiny amount of radiation is put into your body.
-This substance goes to the part of your body that is most active.
-A machine can then detect where that substance is.
-PET can be done for many body parts, including:
+A PET makes images that show activity inside your body tissues.
+We can do that using a small amount of radioactive material.
+It goes to the part of your body that is most active.
+We then use a special machine to see where that radiation is.

 - Heart (called cardiac PET scan)

-- Assessing causes of memory disorders
+- Causes of memory problems

-- Looking for heart disease
+- Heart disease

-Prior to a PET Scan
+What Is a PET Scan Like?

 - Wear comfortable clothes.

 - Don't eat or drink anything except water at least 4 hours before your scan

 We give you a small amount of radioactive substance.
 It travels through your blood to the area of the body we're scanning.
 It takes 30-90 minutes for the substance to be absorbed.
 When it's been absorbed, the can do the actual scan.